 I love working with aspiring authors who dare to dream big.

-So you’ve completed a writing course such as those run by Faber Academy or Curtis Brown Creative.
-Maybe you have an MA in Creative Writing, or perhaps you’ve been a member of a critique group for some time.
+Perhaps you’ve completed a writing course such as those run by Faber Academy or Curtis Brown Creative.
+Maybe you have an MA in Creative Writing, or you’ve been a member of a critique group for some time.
 You’ve begun work on a novel, maybe even finished a first draft (well done!) and now feel that not only do you need a professional eye but that you’re ready to get serious about pushing your writing to where it needs to be.

-Because that’s what lights me up – working with passionate, hardworking clients, helping them recognise their own brilliance and capabilities whilst navigating them through the trickier parts of writing a novel.
+I really enjoy working with passionate, hardworking clients, helping them recognise their own brilliance and capabilities whilst navigating them through the trickier parts of writing a novel.

 I’ll be line editing your work and giving you specific feedback about your story structure, characters, voice/style, dialogue, all the elements needed to make great fiction.
 No more staring at your work in progress wondering if your scene is too long, your ending rushed, your dialogue stilted or your voice consistent.
 You’ll be able to show up at your laptop each day knowing exactly what you need to be working on.